 The industry leaders in the world of Social Media Management Software should be nervous.

 Each month there are more than 3,000 searches on Google for some variation of “Tweet Scheduler” or “How To Schedule Tweets”.
 More than 3,500 searches each month are for variations of the best Social Media Management tools or software.
 That’s a lot of demand.
+And it makes sense, because whether you’re responsible for social media management for a small business or a large enterprise, automation can help your consistency, reach, and presence.

 Fulfilling that demand has been very profitable.
 A handful of companies have played a key role in the marketers toolkit as a solution for scheduling tweets.
 The act of using software to schedule content in advance has created a handful of multi-million dollar businesses.